Skip to main content

 Faculty of this programme are well known scholars in the field and have considerable international exposure.
 Their research experience, participation in critical international and national debates on crucial issues involving US policy towards India and its neighbours; and their well rounded knowledge of US Politics and Foreign Policy have enabled them to encourage scholars to study, conduct research and expand their knowledge and understanding of the United States.
 Alumni of the US Studies programme have found a place in the faculty of various colleges and universities, in the print and audio-visual media and also in different branches of the Indian bureaucracy.

-Courses offered by the programme are designed to interpret issues and events in American history, politics, Foreign Policy from an interdisciplinary perspective.
+Courses offered by the programme are designed to interpret issues and events in American history, politics, foreign policy from an interdisciplinary perspective.
 It aims at promoting an Indian perspective and has a wide appeal among the students of social sciences and International Relations streams.
 Students also explore ideas about citizenship, national identity, emerging Role of Indian Diaspora in US politics, while also focusing on how America engages Rising India.

 COURSES